Mental Health Facilities Orange County, VT

 Second Spring South

-Second Spring South is a mental health clinic in Orange County, Vermont, located at 118 Clark Road, 5679 zip code.
-Second Spring South offers residential treatment.
-Second Spring South provides integrated dual diagnosis disorder treatment, dialectical behavior therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Second Spring South is a mental health treatment clinic in Orange County, Vermont, located at 118 Clark Road, 5679 zip code.
+Second Spring South provides residential treatment.
+Second Spring South provides couples/family therapy, trauma therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
 Second Spring South also supports people requiring dual diagnosis treatment.
-Some other services provided by Second Spring South include supported employment, vocational rehabilitation services and family psychoeducation.
+Additional services provided by Second Spring South consist of vocational rehabilitation services, psychosocial rehabilitation services and family psychoeducation.

 Clara Martin Center